catalyst-cloud/catalystcloud-docs/source/kubernetes/rolling-upgrade.rst

 When an upgrade is triggered, the following steps are \ performed to master and worker nodes (one by one):

-1. **Cordon**: The node becomes unavaialble to schedule new workloads.
+1. **Cordon**: The node becomes unavailable to schedule new workloads.
 2. **Drain**: All workloads are evicted from the node.
 3. **Upgrade**: The Kubernetes components are upgraded on the node.
 4. **Uncordon**: The node becomes available to schedule workloads.

-The updgrade process will safely evict all of the pods from the node before performing maintenance on the node.
+The upgrade process will safely evict all of the pods from the node before performing maintenance on the node.
 Safe evictions allow the pod's containers to gracefully terminate and will respect the ``PodDisruptionBudgets`` defined.